Mohsnmonji/mohsnmonji.github.io/_pages/playlists.md

 </style>

 <div class="playlist-section">
   <p>Here you can find the music and sounds I listen to.
-They often revolve around a few themes:retro, dreamy,and melancholic sounds, tones, and vibes.
+They often revolve around a few themes: retro, dreamy, and melancholic sounds, tones, and vibes.
 I’m a big fan of Boy Harsher and similar sounds that live somewhere between eerie and hypnotic.</p>

  <h3><i class="fas fa-music icon"></i> April 2025 Playlist</h3>